 (844) 366-8800 info@oasismed.com

-When you are in pain, you have many choices.
-You can wait to see if it goes away, rush to see your doctor, go to an emergency room, use an ice pack, or take painkillers which might provide temporary relief but will not solve the underlying problem.
+When you're pain, it can be hard to navigate all of the different treatment options that are available.
+You can wait to see if the pain goes away, make an appointment to see your doctor, go to an emergency room or urgent care, and more.
 If you want lasting relief, you might consider going to a chiropractor.

-Whether you’re considering using a chiropractor for the first time or have been seeing one for years, you might like to know about the history of chiropractic, their training as well as some key statistics about success rates
+Whether you’re considering using a chiropractor for the first time or have been seeing one for years, we thought it'd be helpful to cover the history of chiropractic care, the training that chiropractors undergo and a few key statistics about success rates.

 According to the American Chiropractic Association, there are more than 70,000 chiropractors in the United States.
 Chiropractors are required to pass a series of four national board exam and be state licensed.
 It is estimated that chiropractors treat more than 35 million Americans (adults and children) annually.